 She will always be remembered for her courage, her sense of humor, and above all her love of all living things.
 Her spirit will live on.
 That is why her friends and family have established this fund.
 In her absence, it will continue conservation initiatives in honor of Katie and all of her animal dreams.

-Dave Johnson is a Zookeeper in Denver, Colorado.
+Dave Johnson is a retired Zookeeper from Denver, Colorado (as of June 2023).
 He has been working with the pachyderm collection there since 1998, but his career actually encompasses so much more.
 Dave has written three conservation books for kids, all focusing on the protection and passion it takes to save other species from extinction.
 He leads people on treks to Nepal, climbs mountains for rhinos, runs marathons for elephants, and spreads his love for animals everywhere.
 He has Tuesdays and Wednesdays off from the zoo to teach others about his lifelong pursuit.
 Dave is creating the next generation of passionate people to make a difference for our planet and the animals we share it with.

 His books are focused on a little Colorado girl named Sissy Sally Sassafras who loves animals, too.
 She is bound and determined to enlighten others about the plight of rhinos, elephants, and the other wildlife in her region and beyond.
 Dave uses Sissy Sally Sassafras as his little animal nerd with the huge heart and even bigger voice.
 She has something to say about where we are headed, and Dave works tirelessly to promote this shared passion.